BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 3) How many lines contain "**RBX1**"?

-<details><summary>Hint:</summary>Seriously, dont' try this.
+<details><summary>Hint:</summary>Seriously, don't try this.
 We'll show you how to do it super easily in a few minutes.
 </details>

 4) In how many non-header entries (lines) are the "**Gene name**" and "**HGNC symbol**" values different?